IsaiasSPinto/Studies/Markdown.md

 </html>
 ```

+<div style="page-break-after: always;"></div>

 ## Lists

 There are two types of lists in markdown.

 ### Ordered Lists

-To create an ordered list, the numbers dont need to be in order, but the list should start with the number one.
+To create an ordered list, the numbers don't need to be in order, but the list should start with the number one.

 1. First
 2. Second
-3. Thirt
+3. Thirty
 4. Fourth

 ### Unordered Lists